itzspike14/ubuntuLunaris/README.md

-# ubuntuLunaris
-Ubuntu Lunaris repository.
+# Ubuntu Lunaris
+## An operating system based on Ubuntu

+### Español
-🇪🇸 Aquí documentaremos todo sobre Ubuntu Lunaris.
+Aquí documentaremos todo sobre Ubuntu Lunaris.

+### English
-🇬🇧 Here we will document everything about Ubuntu Lunaris.
+Here we will document everything about Ubuntu Lunaris.